 There will be focus within the unincorporated areas.
 However, it is important that the County begin implementing the program over as broad an area as possible.
 Particularly in the area of raising awareness.
 With development occurring, it benefits the citizens if adjacent residents understand the impacts of Storm Water runoff.
 Also, for families moving into new homes in the more densely populated areas.
 It should also be noted that other cities within the County have programs similar to those the County has created.
 These cities are responsible for the Storm Water Programs within their municipal boundaries, but have limited influence on the areas surrounding them.
 The County will work with these cities to reduce duplicate efforts and to maximize the effectiveness of all programs.

-Even though the County is waiting for the final regulation to be released by TCEQ, we are moving forward with implementing even more of components of the program than were in place beforehand.
-Denton County is participating in many programs with the North Central Texas Council of Governments.
-The NCTCOG is able to approach Storm Water issues on a more regional scale, and brings together people from different organizations to share ideas.
+Each year Denton County moves forward with implementing more components of the program than were in place beforehand.
+To help guide Denton County in its stormwater management program the County participates in many programs with the North Central Texas Council of Governments.
+The NCTCOG is able to approach Storm Water issues on a more regional scale and brings together people from different organizations to share ideas.